learn-co-curriculum/poodr-chapter-8-combining-objects-with-composition/README.md

 ##### Pros:

-- Covers the TRU of our goal to be TRUE: true, reasonable and usable.
+- Covers the TRU part of our goal to be TRUE: true, reasonable and usable.
 - Easy to understand (transparent)
 - Adding objects is easy as long asthey honor the given interface (reasonable)
 - Interchangeable components with "...a high tolerance for change." (usuable) - pg 188